A Horizontal Soil Vapor Extraction and Horizontal Air Sparge Well Case Study, Installation to Remediated Site Closure

 Background

-A Research and Development facility in central New Jersey released several thousand gallons of gasoline to the subsurface.
+A research and development facility in central New Jersey released several thousand gallons of gasoline to the subsurface.
 Environmental investigations revealed that approximately 80% of the phase separated plume existed below the building.
 Uninterrupted operation and prevention of vapor intrusion in the facility were key factors that dictated an alternative approach to the remedial strategy.

-Hudson Environmental Services, Inc. of Matawan, New Jersey completed the remedial investigation, assessed remedial alternatives and proposed a remedy.
 Horizontal air sparge (AS) and horizontal soil vapor extraction (SVE) with vapor treatment utilizing catalytic oxidation was the recommended and selected remedy.

-The Challenge Presented
+Challenge

 Two technical approaches were available for the horizontal air sparge (AS) and horizontal soil vapor extraction (SVE) system orientation: install a series of multiple vertical wells (a number would be required inside the building) with an interconnecting subsurface piping network, or install three horizontal wells, which would pass beneath the building.
 Feasibility and financial analyses indicated that the horizontal well system would not disrupt business operations, be less expensive and more efficient than the traditional vertical well approach.
 Directional Technologies, Inc. was engaged to install the horizontal wells.